ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 - **Understand Your Application Requirements**: Start by thoroughly understanding the application requirements and how data will be accessed.
 This helps in designing schemas that meet performance and scalability needs.

-- **Use Schema Design Patterns**: Utilize common [schema design patterns](https://www.mongodb.com/blog/post/building-with-patterns-a-summary) like the **Bucket Pattern**, **Outlier Pattern**, and **Subset Pattern** to handle large datasets efficiently.
+- **Use Schema Design Patterns**: Utilize common [schema design patterns](https://www.mongodb.com/blog/post/building-with-patterns-a-summary) like the **Bucket Pattern**, **Outlier Pattern**, **Subset Pattern**, and **Attribute Pattern** to handle large datasets efficiently.
 Each pattern has specific use cases:
-  - **Bucket Pattern**: Ideal for time-series data, this pattern groups related data into buckets to reduce the number of documents and improve query performance.
+  - [Bucket Pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-bucket-pattern): Ideal for time-series data, this pattern groups related data into buckets to reduce the number of documents and improve query performance.
-  - **Outlier Pattern**: Manage outliers separately to maintain efficient indexing and querying for the majority of your data.
+  - [Outlier Pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-outlier-pattern): Manage outliers separately to maintain efficient indexing and querying for the majority of your data.
-  - **Subset Pattern**: Break down large datasets into manageable subsets to enhance performance and maintainability.
+  - [Subset Pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-subset-pattern): Break down large datasets into manageable subsets to enhance performance and maintainability.
+  - [Attribute Pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-attribute-pattern): used to handle scenarios where documents contain a large number of similar fields, by consolidating them into a key-value pair array, thus optimizing for query flexibility and storage efficiency.

 - **Avoid Schema Design Anti-Patterns**: Be aware of and avoid common [schema design anti-patterns](https://www.mongodb.com/developer/products/mongodb/schema-design-anti-pattern-summary/) such as:
   - **Massive Arrays**: Arrays with large numbers of elements can lead to inefficient querying and increased memory usage.